-Famous for its spectacular white sandy beach, entertaining nightlife, restaurants, bars, pubs, and shopping centers, Kuta is the biggest and most energetic beach in Bali.
-The five kilometre long stretch of clean, sparkling sand with big ocean waves makes Kuta the most popular and exciting beachfront in Bali, attracting thousands of surfers and sunbathers from different parts of the world every year.
+Famous for its spectacular white sandy beach, entertaining nightlife, restaurants, bars, pubs, and shopping centers, Kuta, Bali, is the most extensive and energetic beach in Bali.
+The five-kilometer-long stretch of clean, sparkling sand with giant ocean waves makes Kuta the most popular and exciting beachfront in Bali, attracting thousands of surfers and sunbathers from different parts of the world every year.

-Legian is the northern extension of Kuta and serves as the commercial center with lots of restaurants and night clubs.
-Further, north lies another popular place called Seminyak.
-The area extending towards the south, from Matahari to airport is known as Tuban.
-Just a few decades back, Kuta and Legian were readily identifiable as separate areas, but now, after all, the tourism development in the region, it has become almost impossible to discern the two beaches.
-Today, Kuta and Legian are considered as sections of a long stretch of a continuous shoreline.
+Legian is the northern extension of Kuta and serves as the commercial center with many restaurants and nightclubs.
+Further north lies another popular place called Seminyak.
+The area extending towards the south, from Matahari to the airport, is known as Tuban.
+Just a few decades back, Kuta and Legian were readily identifiable as separate areas.
+Still, after all the tourism development in the region, it has become almost impossible to discern the two beaches.
+Today, Kuta and Legian are considered sections of a long stretch of continuous shoreline.

-Bali is known for its tropical climate year round, with average temperature hovering around 86°F (30°C) all the year.
-May to August is the best time to visit Kuta because the weather remains cool during this period and there is minimum rainfall.
-October to March is the rainy period and should be avoided if you don’t like traveling in rainy season.
+Bali is known for its tropical climate year-round, with average temperature hovering around 86°F (30°C) yearly.
+May to August is the best time to visit Kuta because the weather remains cool during this period, and there is minimum rainfall.
+October to March is the rainy period and should be avoided if you don’t like traveling in the rainy season.

 Sunset at the beach.
-Every evening, you’ll find hundreds of locals and tourists moving to beach to enjoy the spectacular view of the sunset.
-It is better to reach there by 5.30pm and then enjoy the whole evening.
+Every evening, you’ll find hundreds of locals and tourists moving to the beach to enjoy the spectacular sunset view.
+It is better to get there by 5.30 pm and enjoy the whole evening.

-Surfing of course.
+Surfing, of course.
 The long sandy beach at Kuta is the perfect place to enjoy surfing.
-The absence of corals and rocks makes it an ideal location for the beginners.
-If you do not know how to surf you may approach any of the many professional schools in Kuta that provide equipment as well as practical lessons on surfing.
-A beginner surfing lesson * may cost between USD 40-60 and usually lasts for 2 to 3 hours.
+The absence of corals and rocks makes it an ideal location for beginners.
+If you do not know how to surf, you may approach any of the many professional schools in Kuta that provide equipment and practical surfing lessons.
+A beginner surfing lesson may cost between USD 40-60 and usually lasts for 2 to 3 hours.

 Enjoy the nightlife.
 Kuta is a great place to enjoy the nightlife in Bali.
-Most of the bars and clubs remain open till 1 am, and offer a lively atmosphere to enjoy dance or wine with your friends or even for solo visitors.
+Most bars and clubs remain open until 1 am and offer a lively atmosphere to enjoy dance or wine with your friends or even for solo visitors.

 Shopping.
-Kuta is one of the best shopping place in Bali, where you can find almost everything from traditional items to modern everyday things.
-Main shopping area in Kuta is Ngurah Rai street at Simpang Siur Kuta, Kuta Square and Kuta Art market.
+Kuta is one of the best shopping places in Bali, where you can find almost everything from traditional items to modern everyday things.
+The main shopping area in Kuta is Ngurah Rai Street at Simpang Siur Kuta, Kuta Square, and Kuta Art Market.

 Where to stay

-Kuta offers a wide range of accommodation options from budget guesthouses to mid-range and luxury hotels.
-The most inexpensive guesthouses are located along Poppies 1, Poppies 2, and Jalan Benesari.
-Good mid-range rooms are available in the Legian area.
-Bali Sandy Cottages, Bounty Hotel, and Old Poppies are some of the nice moderately priced options in Kuta.
-You can find most of the luxurious hotels can in Tuban and northern Seminyak area.
+Kuta offers various accommodation options, from budget guesthouses to mid-range and luxury hotels.
+The most inexpensive guesthouses are along Poppies Lane 1, Poppies Lane 2, and Jalan Benesari, like H-ostel Bali *.
+Good mid-range rooms are available in the Legian area, such as Pujihouse One *.
+For more luxury without breaking the bank, check out the popular Poppies Bali and Alaya Resort Kuta *.
+You can find the most luxurious hotels in Tuban and the northern Seminyak area.

-Kuta is also well connected to other areas of Bali through excellent road network.
-Shuttle buses are available from Candidasa, Sanur, Lovina, Ubud and other cities/towns in Bali.
-If coming from Gili Islands or Lombok, speedboats are an option, which arrive at Benoa Harbou that is nearby Kuta.
+Kuta is also well connected to other areas of Bali through an excellent road network.
+Shuttle buses are available from Candidasa, Sanur, Lovina, Ubud, and other cities/towns in Bali.
+If coming from Gili Islands or Lombok, speedboats are an option, which arrive at Benoa Harbou, which is nearby Kuta.

 How to get around

-Traffic jams are common in Kuta especially during the rainy season.
-Hence, walking is the best option when exploring the narrow lanes or the downtown area.
-For long trips, you can use a metered taxi or a rented motorbike.
-Hopping on a local scooter is the cheapest option (excluding walking) to get around.
+Traffic jams are common in Kuta, especially during the rainy season.
+Hence, walking is the best option when exploring narrow lanes or downtown.
+You can use a metered taxi or a rented motorbike for long trips.
+Hopping on a local scooter is the cheapest way to get around (excluding walking).

 Where to go nearby

-Nusa Dua Beach, located a few miles away from Kuta.
-The waves are gentle at this beach, thus encouraging water sports like swimming, surfing, snorkelling, and diving.
+Nusa Dua Beach is located a few miles away from Kuta.
+The waves are gentle at this beach, thus encouraging water sports like swimming, surfing, snorkeling, and diving.

 Seminyak, just north of Kuta, is an upper-class area with fine restaurants and luxurious resorts.